Scheduling

 Every Cartoply account has two types of booking pages:

-cartoply.com/[username].
-Lists all your active personal event types.
-No territory routing — the prospect books directly with you. - Org page — available after an org admin creates at least one org event type.
-The prospect picks a meeting type and enters their location; Cartoply routes them to the matching rep.
+• Org page — available after an org admin creates at least one org event type.
+The prospect picks a meeting type, and Cartoply routes them to a rep by territory, round-robin, or their own choice, depending on how the event type is configured.

 Find your personal booking link on the Profile page under Your public booking page.
 Org booking links are shown in the org dashboard.